4.4. Basic structure

 An alarm is being suspended / un-suspended

-An acknowledgment of an alarm does not cause a single alarm event to be acknowledged but all alarm events for the specific object with the associated alarm code id.
+An acknowledgment of an alarm does not cause a single alarm event to be acknowledged but all alarm events for the specific component with the associated alarm code id.
 This approach simplifies both in implementation but also in handling - if many alarms occur on the same equipment with short time intervals.

 The ability to request an alarms is used in case the supervision system looses track of the latest state of the alarms.

-A suspend of an alarm causes all alarms from the specific object with the associated alarm code id to be suspended.
+A suspend of an alarm causes all alarms from the specific component with the associated alarm code id to be suspended.
 This means that alarm messages stops being sent from the site as long as the suspension is active.
 As soon as the suspension is inactivated alarms can be sent again.

 Suspending alarms does not affect alarm acknowledgment.
 This means that when unsuspending an alarm an alarm can be inactive and not acknowledged.